 You can even consider the ‘clickbait’ articles used to generate traffic via social media.
 These articles use titles like ‘You’ll Never Believe What This Mum Does Next Shocking!” or they employ controversy.
 Either way, this makes the user curious and they want to click.
 You’re objective is to generate that same curiosity but then to deliver on the promise in the title by making sure your posts are actually as interesting and unique as they sound.

 And keep in mind too that the point is eventually to convert your visitors into paying customers.
 To do that you need to gain their trust and you need to demonstrate your ability to provide value.
 Once again, the best strategy is clearly to create content that is interesting, unique and in-depth.
-SEO and Other Ways to Market a Blog So as an internet marketer, you’re using your blog in order to sell products of various descriptions, in order to generate clicks or otherwise to drive people to your business model.
+So as an internet marketer, you’re using your blog in order to sell products of various descriptions, in order to generate clicks or otherwise to drive people to your business model.

 At the same time, you want to make sure that it’s the right people who are finding you and that means that you should be including the important ‘keywords’ right in your content: phrases that people will likely search in order to find what it is that you’re offering.
 So if you sell hats, then your ‘keyword’ might be ‘buy hats online’.
 You don’t want to repeat this phrase too often as it will make your site look like spam and it may get blacklisted.